-Decrease in subsidized enrollment: A small number of subsidized enrollees under the Baseline scenario will lose subsidy eligibility (mainly younger and / or higher-income enrollees) as BBSP premiums drop below their current net premiums in the Baseline scenario and the enrollees no longer qualify for subsidies.
+Decrease in subsidized enrollment.
+A small number of subsidized enrollees under the Baseline scenario will lose subsidy eligibility (mainly younger and / or higher-income enrollees) as BBSP premiums drop below their current net premiums in the Baseline scenario and the enrollees no longer qualify for subsidies.

-&lt;sup>31 Elasticity is defined as a consumer's sensitivity to price changes in making purchasing decisions.
+41 Elasticity is defined as a consumer's sensitivity to price changes in making purchasing decisions.
 An elasticity of -1.00 indicates that a 1% price decrease will result in 1% more eligible consumers purchasing coverage.
 Elasticity of 0.00 means price changes do not affect purchasing decisions at all.
 Elasticity between -1.00 and 0.00 means that consumers have at least some sensitivity to price changes.
 Moreover, elasticity is very likely different at different income levels.
 However, we use a simple linear mechanism that ignores the income level aspect of consumer behavior as the additional complexity does not add additional precision of results or change our conclusions.
 We note that the elasticity implied in our enrollment increase estimates is reasonably within range of a published benchmark.

-&lt;sup>32 See the discussion in "Understanding Recent Developments in the Individual Health Insurance Market" (2017), at https://obamawhitehouse.archives.gov/sites/default/files/page/files/201701 individual health insurance market cea issue brief.pdf, which on page 6 cites a .004 coefficient.
+42 See the discussion in "Understanding Recent Developments in the Individual Health Insurance Market" (2017), at https://obamawhitehouse.archives.gov/sites/default/files/page/files/201701_individual_health_insurance_market_cea_issue_brief.pdf, which on page 6 cites a .004 coefficient.
 Our modeling does not use this figure strictly but assumes a coefficient within a range of this estimate is reasonable.
+Nevada Department of Health and Human Services